• Skip to main content

 Abstracts - Jan Ekin

 Jan has been taking photographs for quite a while now.
 Although she photographs a variety of subjects she has found her voice in abstract photography.
 She is more interested in the colors, texture, lines, and shapes than the object she photographs.
-Some of her work may be minimalist rather than abstract but those she took at the junkyard define what she likes the most.
+Some of her work may be minimalist rather than abstract but those she took at North Smithfield Auto Recycling, the junkyard, define what she likes the most.
 The old International Harvester there was her favorite with many shades of faded colors.
 Alas, the junkyard is no longer allowing photographers to enter to take photographs, and Roland the manager is no longer there.

 Most of our friends know that Jan is legally blind and cannot drive.
 She has not driven for about 20 years because her doctors found the amount of peripheral vision loss would pose a danger to herself and others.
 A camera gives her a vision in different ways.
 The LCD viewfinder on the back of the camera presents a condensed angle that she can grasp all at once unlike her actual vision with a restricted visual field angle.
 I believe the attraction to abstraction may also be tied to that limitation which probably makes recognizing and photographing full objects more challenging.